The Best Caribbean Destinations for an Easy Beach Getaway

 The most popular beach destination in Cuba, Varadero is a long barrier island that juts off the northern coast of Cuba two hours east of Havana and dishes up the powdery white sand and turquoise waters of your tropical dreams.
 Playa Azul is the main place to relax, from which you can head out on a catamaran cruise or just sip a coco frio in the shade of a palm.
 All-inclusive resorts line the shore, but opt for a casa particular (room in a private home) to put more money directly into the hands of the locals, who are just as curious and eager to meet Americans as you are to meet them.
 When it’s time to party somewhere other than the beach, The Beatles Bar goes off with live rock bands, mojitos, and the smooth, smooth dance moves for which Cubans are famous. —Terry Ward

 Carlisle Bay, Antigua

 This little cove tucked along Antigua’s southwestern shore is surrounded by lush rainforest, creating a perfect emerald wall around your little semicircle of paradise.
 The soft golden sands give way to pristine turquoise waters, and if you’re up for a swim, you can head out to a small beach around the bend that’s even more secluded.
-There, you’ll find a coral reef only a few feet offshore, where you can lose a couple of hours with your undersea friends before retreating to a slice of sand that feels a world away.
-The beach is bordered by the Carlisle Bay Resort, and if you want the seclusion to last, it’s an ideal place to post up for the week. —Matt Meltzer
+There, you’ll find a coral reef only a few feet offshore, where you can spend a couple of hours snorkeling before retreating to a slice of sand that feels a world away.
+The beach is bordered by the Carlisle Bay resort, and if you want the seclusion to last, it’s an ideal place to post up for the week. —Matt Meltzer